Sonnet 592

-I oft confuse a smile with simile,
+I oft confuse a smile with simile—

-And so by notion, silent words compare.
+And by sweet notion, anecdotes compare.

 To me your dimples laugh like joy reborn,

-A saucy sneer seems though I’ve lost my way,
+A saucy sneer suggests I’ve gone astray,

 A radiant beam can warm me like the sun